LAION-AI/Open-Assistant/docs/docs/guides/data_collection.md

 follows the guidance
 [above](https://github.com/LAION-AI/Open-Assistant/blob/main/docs/docs/guides#writing-answers-assistant-replies).

 The other labels are largely self-explanatory.

 Spam should be reserved for intentionally low effort or low quality answers.

 The bad answer label should be given when the answer does not respond to the prompt at all or is irrelevant.

+It is usually fine to go closer to "Ordinary" than "Creative" unless there is obvious creativity shown.
+The same goes for "Serious" compared to "Humorous".